3Teleia/arcade-v4-scenecontrol-collection/background_sc/README.md

 These commands use the filename used here as an identifier of which background image should be modified

-Works both with .jpg and .png files
+Works both with .jpg and .png files.
+The files have to be within the Scenecontrol folder of the chart.
 # scenecontrol(timing, bgshow, end_timing, filename, alpha, easing)
 1. timing - when the background should start easing into its new alpha value
 2. end_timing - when the background should reach the specified alpha value